 For UC San Diego students who want to do internships, here are a few suggestions on where to look:

 (1) The UC San Diego Academic Internship Program (AIP) provides “…course credit for substantive internships related to [a student’s] academic and career goals”.
 Professional counseling and peer advising is provided to program participants.
 Completion of the internship is noted on the student’s transcript.
-At the student’s timely request, a maximum 5-word description of his/her position will be printed on the transcript.
+At the student’s timely request, a maximum 5-word description of their position will be printed on the transcript.
 Go to the AIP office (http://aip.ucsd.edu/; 858.534.4355; aipinfo@ucsd.edu) for information and guidance.

 (2) Port Triton “is UC San Diego’s fulltime jobs, internships, volunteer opportunities, and all on-campus jobs, including workstudy”.